nbittich/mu-search/README.md

 docker-compose up -d
 ```

-After reindex has completed, each indexed project will now contain a property `files` holding the content and metadata of the files linked to the project via `dct:hasPart/^nie:dataSource`.
+After reindex has been completed, each indexed project will now contain a property `files` holding the content and metadata of the files linked to the project via `dct:hasPart/^nie:dataSource`.

 Searching the file's content is done using the nested property `content` on the defined field name, `files` in this case: